-The ship channel also has a concern for depressed DO based on grab samples.
-24-Hr DOs will be conducted beginning in FY 2011 at Station 13460 to assess this concern.
+The ship channel also has a concern for low DO based on grab samples.
+24-Hr DOs were conducted beginning in FY 2011 at Station 13460 to assess this concern.

-2494A: Port Isabel Fishing Harbor (Figure 3-45)
+2494A: Port Isabel Fishing Harbor (Figure 3-46)

 The fishing harbor is located within the City of Port Isabel in Cameron County.
 It is connected to the Laguna Madre to the north and to the Brownsville Ship Channel to the south.